-If the IDPS had successfully prevented the attack, security administrators still might want to be notified of the attack.
+3 If the IDPS had successfully prevented the attack, security administrators still might want to be notified of the attack.
 This is particularly important if the target has a known vulnerability that the attack could have exploited.
 Attackers could potentially use a different attack for the same vulnerability that the IDPS might not recognize.

 A detailed discussion of incident response is outside the scope of this guide.
-For guidance on establishing an effective incident response capability, see NIST Special Publication (SP) 800-61, Computer Security Incident Handling Guide, which is available at http://csrc.nist.gov/publications/nistpubs/.
+For information on establishing an effective incident response capability, see NIST Special Publication (SP) 800-61, Computer Security Incident Handling Guide, which is available at http://csrc.nist.gov/publications/PubsSPs.html#800-61.